 Periods of increasing taxonomic pool sizes (i.e. after the Late Glacial and during the Late Holocene) were also related to expansions in the functional pool space, indicating that climate warming and human impact accelerated both the increase of taxa and trait values in NE Europe.
-Although some functional expansion is expected, since more taxa can be related to higher functional diversity [69], by decomposing the functional space into observed and dark spaces, we show a decoupled pattern in the expansion of the functional space over the Holocene.
+Although some functional expansion is expected, since more taxa can be related to higher functional diversity [81], by decomposing the functional space into observed and dark spaces, we show a decoupled pattern in the expansion of the functional space over the Holocene.
 Accordingly, after the Late Glacial period, the functional space of both observed and dark diversity expanded substantially and rapidly due to benign climatic conditions, allowing the establishment of taxa with new traits and increasing the suitability of taxa with unique trait values in dark diversity.
 However, during the Late Holocene, the expansion of the suitable functional space came mostly from the observed diversity.
-On the one hand, such a result suggests that human activities created new niches that were rapidly occupied by taxa with new trait values (mostly herbaceous taxa), whereas functionally redundant taxa stayed in dark diversity [70].
-On the other hand, such a high functional redundancy in dark diversity also indicates a high functional species pool stability and potential resilience to disturbances in NE Europe over the Holocene, since local losses could be compensated by taxa playing similar functional roles in the surrounding region [28].
+On the one hand, such a result suggests that human activities created new niches that were rapidly occupied by taxa with new trait values (mostly herbaceous taxa), whereas functionally redundant taxa stayed in dark diversity (likely suggesting some niche preemption effects [82]).
+On the other hand, such a high functional redundancy in dark diversity also indicates a high functional species pool stability and potential resilience to disturbances in NE Europe over the Holocene, since local losses could be compensated by taxa playing similar functional roles in the surrounding region [47].

-Compared to taxa in observed diversity, over the whole period examined, taxa in dark diversity had on average traits suggesting faster life-history strategies (lower height, lower seed weight and higher SLA) and a higher prevalence of insect-pollination syndromes.
+Compared to taxa in observed diversity, over the whole period examined, taxa in dark diversity had on average traits suggesting faster life-history strategies (lower height, lower seed weight and higher SLA).
 We hypothesize that these fast life-history traits in dark diversity are linked to dispersal limitation and stress intolerance, which, together with the overall functional redundancy, may explain why these taxa presented expansion lags.
 For instance, several short and large-leaved taxa (e.g. Asteraceae, Melampyrum, Rumex, Saxifraga - ruderal and pasture land taxa), appeared in the region, occupied just a few sites and remained suitable but absent from many other potential sites, realizing locally centuries later with the increasing of human impact (~2000 cal. yr BP).
-In North America, for example, tall and large-seeded species were more likely to have tracked climatic changes over the Holocene, potentially due to the dispersal by large mammals and birds [11,71].
-We suggest that, prior to the intensification of agriculture, the same happened in Northern Europe, in which taxa displaying stronger dispersal and persistence abilities either outcompeted or arrived first than dispersal limited and stress intolerant taxa, hampering their establishment in most potential sites [70].
+In North America, for example, tall and large-seeded species were more likely to have tracked climatic changes over the Holocene, potentially due to the dispersal by large mammals and birds [10,38].
+We suggest that, prior to the intensification of agriculture, the same happened in Northern Europe, in which taxa displaying stronger dispersal and persistence abilities either outcompeted or arrived first than dispersal limited and stress intolerant taxa, hampering their establishment in most potential sites [82].